-Flow for Authentication
+Flow for Authentication and Authorization

-When remote authentication is enabled, authentication and authorization follow these steps:
+When remote authentication/authorization is enabled, the process follows these steps:

-- 1. The user logs into CC-SG with the appropriate username and password. - 2.
-CC-SG connects to the external server and sends the username and password. - 3.
+1. The user logs into CC-SG with the appropriate username and password.

+- 2. CC-SG connects to the external server and sends the username and password. - 3.
 Username and password are either accepted or rejected and sent back.
-If authentication is rejected, this results in a failed login attempt. - If authentication is successful, authorization is performed.
+If authentication is rejected, this results in a failed login attempt. - 4.
+If authentication is successful, and remote authorization is enabled, it is performed.
 CC-SG checks if the username entered matches a group that has been created in CC-SG or imported from AD, and grants privileges according to the assigned policy.

-When remote authentication is disabled, both authentication and authorization are performed locally on CC-SG.
+When remote authentication/authorization is disabled, both authentication and authorization are performed locally on CC-SG.